Knowledge base

 - Open the File Explorer from the taskbar or the Start menu.

-- Select This PC from the left pane.
+- Select This PC in the left pane.

 - In the Computer tab, select Add a network location: